drewmullen/packer-plugin-harvester/.web-docs/components/data-source/datasource/README.md

   data source environment.
 See https://www.packer.io/docs/data-source/amazon-ami -->

-The scaffolding data source is used to create endless Packer plugins using a consistent plugin structure.
+The harvester data source is used to create endless Packer plugins using a consistent plugin structure.